hywelandrews/SoundCloud.Api.Net/README.md

 The wrapper includes convenient methods used to perform requests on behalf of an authenticated user, or an unauthenticated client.
 Below you'll find a few quick examples.

 Ofcourse you need to handle the authentication first before being able to request and modify protect resources as demonstrated below.
-Therefor I refer to the [demo application](https://github.com/mptre/ci-soundcloud) which got some example code on how to handle authentication.

 ### GET